-If you’re thinking of starting a company in Germany, there are a lot of things to consider – like creating a business plan, deciding on a legal structure, and taking care of accounting.
-But it’s also important to think about insuring yourself as a founder against any risks that might come up.
-In this article, you’ll learn about the types of insurance you should consider as a new entrepreneur, and which risks you should protect yourself against.
+Starting a company in Germany?
+There are a lot of things to consider – like creating a business plan, deciding on a legal structure, and taking care of accounting.
+But it’s also important to think about insuring yourself against any risks that might come up.
+In this article, you’ll learn about the types of insurance you should consider as a new founder, and which risks you should protect yourself against.

 - The most important business insurance